-Every e-commerce business owner devotes a substantial part of their time to finding the best pricing strategies.
-Since the beginning of selling, sellers have been trying out various strategies and tactics.
-Some of them were thought to have a significant psychological impact on consumer behavior, and some of them still are.
+Since the beginning of selling, retailers have tried various psychological pricing strategies and tactics to influence shopper behavior.
+Some of them were thought to have a significant impact on consumer behavior, and some of them still are.

 Meanwhile, scholars have been analyzing the efficiency of these tactics.
 With the advancements in the field of consumer behavioral psychology, we see that some of these widely used psychological pricing tactics are, in reality, not very useful.

 In this post, we’ll learn what these tactics are, and we’ll analyze one by one whether they actually work or not.